Police: RI man admitted to killing cab driver in the Back Bay after he was refused a ride

 Police say they recovered the black semi-automatic handgun used in the shooting nearby.

-Joe Litvack, treasurer of Independent Taxi, says the company is devastated by the loss of this father, husband and employee.
+Joe Litvack, treasurer of Independent Taxi, says the company is devastated by the loss of Rouma, who is a devoted father of five, husband and employee.

 “It’s terrible for everyone and I imagine his family, I mean you do not expect your loved one to walk out the door and not come back,” he said.